developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * The Transaction ID used can be any string value that is convenient for the EMM to use to identify the transaction.
 * It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
 * While a Transaction ID value does not need to be unique, it should be different from any prior value recently used.
-* When creating and storing collections of Managed Configurations for long term use, it would be best practice to create truly unique values, such as by generating a GUID.
+* When creating and storing collections of Managed Configurations for long term use, it is generally considered **best practice** to create truly unique values, such as by generating a GUID.
 * If the EMM requests notification of the completion of a transaction, the Transaction ID is attached to the Transaction Result Intent to identify the transaction.

 ### Transaction Result Intent Type